Polarisation sets of Green operators for normally hyperbolic equations: Introduction

 then $\WF(QE_PR)=\Rc$.
 This holds in particular if $Q=\id$ and $r$ is nonvanishing on $\Nc$, or if $R=\id$ and $q$ is nonvanishing on $\Nc$. \end{cor} Using Corollary~\ref{cor:WFpol2} we can close the gap in MMV quite easily, because~\eqref{eq:EP_Proca} corresponds to the situation where $Q=\id$ and $r$ is nonvanishing, albeit everywhere characteristic.
 We will go into more detail about this in section~\ref{sec:Proca}, where we will also compute the polarisation set of the Proca advanced-minus-retarded operator.

 Corollary~\ref{cor:WFpol2} is intended as a useful general tool to facilitate the use of Theorem~\ref{thm:WFpolEPpmandEP}, particularly when applied to quantum field theory in curved spacetimes.
-Further applications appear in~\cite{Fewster:2025a,Fewster:2025c}.
-In particular, in~\cite{Fewster:2025c} it will be shown how the Hadamard condition can be formulated for the charged Proca field in an external electromagnetic field.
-The solution theory of this system turns out to be quite involved, but can be related to normally hyperbolic operators so that Corollary~\ref{cor:WFpol2} applies.
-We expect that other applications will follow.
+Further applications appear in~\cite{Fewster:2025a,FewsterKlein:2025}.
+In particular, Ref.~\cite{Fewster:2025a} introduces a generalised Hadamard condition for states of QFTs based on a class of real, formally hermitian, Green-hyperbolic operators (\rfhgho's) satisfying a decomposability condition on the wavefront set of the advanced-minus-retarded operator $E_P$, namely that